Skip to main content

 Google's guidance for AI features in Search says the same Search fundamentals still matter: crawlable pages, helpful content, internal links, visible text, structured data that matches the page, and up-to-date Business Profile information.
 Google Business Profile guidance also frames local ranking around relevance, distance, and prominence.
 AI visibility scoring should translate those public source signals into an operating readout.

 The broader visibility workflow is covered in How to Audit AI Search Visibility Across Locations.
 This article focuses on how to read the number once you have it.
+If the score is low because AI answers keep naming competitors instead of the right branch, read why AI search recommends a competitor before assigning the fix.

 If you want a public snapshot before building a full location-level scorecard, run the Cheers AI Visibility Grader and use the result as a starting point, not the whole diagnosis.